thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 - **Error magnitude thresholds**: Very large prediction errors across all features may suggest a novel object requiring a new model.
 Moderate errors might indicate the need for model updates or hypothesis refinement.

 - **Feature-specific patterns**: If morphological features match but non-morphological features (like color) differ significantly, this might indicate object variations / keyframe / need to separate morphological and feature models.

-#### Example of Chipped Coffee Mug

-Consider the TBP mug that we are very familiar that is now slightly chipped.
-Below are how the above heuristics may apply:

-1. **Initial detection**: When sensing the chipped area, we would get prediction errors since the surface geometry differs from our stored model.
-2. **Hypothesis coverage**: The hypothesis for where we are on the mug would remain valid across many locations during movement (handle, sides, rim); it would only result in a prediction error / risk elimination when we move to the chip, the point at which we would want to signal learning in a model.
-3. **Observation frequency**: The mug model has high observation counts from frequent use, suggesting we shouldn't discard the entire model.
-4. **Feature patterns**: Morphological features (surface curvature) would differ at the chip location, but non-morphological features (color, texture) might remain consistent.
-5. **Compositionality**: Since the chip is a localized modification at specific coordinates on an otherwise familiar object, the system could learn it compositionally - preserving the original mug model while learning the chip as a local variation.
-6. **Decision**: The heuristics would guide the system to learn the chipped area as a compositional modification rather than corrupting the well-learned base mug model.
-This allows us to maintain our knowledge about the standard mug shape while capturing this specific instance's variation.
-The lower-level mug model remains intact and reusable, while the chip information is stored as a localized modification.